Confused about fats?

 What's wrong with vegetable oils?

-You don't need to look far to find the evidence: cancer, heart disease, immune system dysfunction, sterility, learning disabilities, growth problems, osteoporosis, and more.
-Vegetable oils are also high in omega 6's, and since we need a good balance of omega 3 and omega 6 fatty acids in our diet for optimum health, when they're unbalanced, they cause all sorts of health problems, including heart disease and weight gain!
+You don't need to look far to find the evidence: cancer, obesity, anxiety and depression, gut disorders, heart disease, immune system dysfunction, sterility, learning disabilities, growth problems, osteoporosis, and more.
+Vegetable oils are also high in omega 6's, and since we need a good balance of omega 3 and omega 6 fatty acids in our diet for optimum health, when they're unbalanced, they cause inflammation and all sorts of health problems, including gut issues, anxiety, heart disease and weight gain!
 Read more here: Good Fats, Bad Fats: Separating Fact from Fiction.

-NOTE: Keep in mind that palm and coconut are considered vegetable oils, but those are saturated and actually very good for you!
+NOTE: Keep in mind that palm and coconut are considered vegetable oils, but those are traditional fats, saturated fats, and actually very good for you!

 So you're wondering, “Well then what do I cook with?”